rafikdraoui/jj-diffconflicts/README.md

 The third file is `long_markers.txt`, which the contains the merge conflict described in the [Long conflict markers][] section of the Jujutsu's documentation.
 It can be used to test if the merge tool can handle markers of length higher than the default value.

+The fourth file is `multiple_conflicts.txt`, which contains two conflict sections.

 ## Troubleshooting

 The plugin includes a health check to detect potential issues that would prevent it from functioning properly.